confluentinc/ksqldb-recipes/README.md

 # ksqlDB Recipes

-This repository contains a collection of ksqlDB Recipes.
+This repository contains the source for the collection of ksqlDB Recipes at https://confluentinc.github.io/ksqldb-recipes/

 #### How to contribute

-If you'd like to contribute a recipe, please submit a Pull Request.
+We welcome all contributions, thank you!

+_Contributing an idea?_ Submit a [GitHub issue](https://github.com/confluentinc/ksqldb-recipes/issues).

+_Contributing a full recipe and want to publish it?_ Submit a [GitHub Pull Request](https://github.com/confluentinc/ksqldb-recipes/pulls).
-The content of that PR should follow the template established by existing recipes.
-Browse through any recipe in https://github.com/confluentinc/ksqldb-recipes/tree/master/docs for more details, but it effectively boils down to:
+The content of that PR should follow the template established by existing recipes (browse through any recipe in https://github.com/confluentinc/ksqldb-recipes/tree/master/docs for more details):

 1. Select the `docs/<industry>` folder for the appropriate industry, or create a new one
 2. Create a new subfolder for the new recipe, e.g. `docs/<industry>/<new-recipe-name>`